Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Results

 Our CADe/CADx also surpassed radiologists on the same task (Fig.\ref{fig4}b).
 On Test3, at 0.5 and 1 FP/scan, the mean sensitivity of 4-Radiologists was 82.4\% and 88.4\%, respectively, significantly below our model's 98.5\% and 99.3\% ($p<0.0001$).
-Supplementary Fig.3\&4 further demonstrate that our model’s FROC outperforms each radiologist on their annotated subsets.
+Fig.\ref{fig5} and Supplementary Fig.4 further demonstrate that our model’s FROC exceeded each radiologist performance on their annotated subsets.
 Radiologists failed to detect 8.2\% of malignant nodules (mean diameter $7.3$ mm$\pm4.1$ s.d), all detected by our model.\\